 In the ordinary course of business, the Company, through the Bank, has direct and indirect loans outstanding to or for the benefit of certain executive officers and directors.
 These loans were made on substantially the same terms as those prevailing, at the time made, for comparable loans to other persons and did not involve more than the normal risk of collectability or present other unfavorable features.
-The following is a summary of activity during the years ended December 31 with respect to such loans to these individuals:
+The following is a summary of activity during the years ended December 31with respect to such loans to these individuals:

-2020 2019
+2021 2020

-Balances, Beginning \$ 14,279,422 \$ 11,096,196
+Balances, Beginning \$ 18,739,134 \$ 14,279,422

-New loans 7,451,756 4,968,614
+New loans 7,034,204 7,451,756

-Repayments (2,992,044) (1,785,388)
+Repayments (6,647,205) (2,992,044)

-Balances, Ending \$ 18,739,134 \$ 14,279,422
+Balances, Ending \$ 19,126,133 \$ 18,739,134

-The Bank also had deposits from these related parties of approximately \$24,785,456 and \$13,943,768 at December 31, 2020 and 2019, respectively.
+The Bank also had deposits from these related parties of approximately \$99,871,946 and \$24,785,456 at December 31, 2021 and 2020, respectively.

-The Bank leases office space for its Warner Robins branch from Red Thunder Properties, LLC, of which a member of the Bank's Board of Directors is the managing member.
+The Bank leases office space for its Warner Robins branch from Red Thunder Properties, LLC, of which a member of the Bank's board of directors is the managing member.
 On December 19, 2016, the organizers of Morris Bank entered into a lease agreement for office space located in Warner Robins, Georgia.
 This lease agreement includes a period of five years beginning December 16, 2016 and ending December 31, 2021.
 The lease agreement states that at the end of the lease term, the Bank may renew the lease for an additional term of five years.
 The Bank will have a total of three, five-year options to extend the original lease term for an aggregate term of 20 years.
-Monthly lease payments for the first five-year period were established at \$8,668, after which time, monthly lease payments may increase by no more than 10 percent of the price of the previous lease term.
+On January 1, 2022, the Bank elected to renew the lease for another five-year period.
+Monthly lease payments for the second five-year period were established at \$9,535, after which time, monthly lease payments may increase by no more than 10 percent of the price of the previous lease term.